 OUCH!
 The minute the words came out of her mouth.
 I just knew I had made the mistake of putting my computer work before my daughter.
 And all she needed was for me to listen.

 Have you ever been there, and done that?
 Maybe not the exact same scenario, but you are trying to read a book, or talk to a friend, and one of the kids “needs” something – and you look at it as a “bother.”

 I don’t know about you, but I don’t want my kids to EVER feel that I consider them as a bother!

 I want to be available when they want or need a listening ear.
-Even if our kids need that listening ear at the most “inconvenient” times — late at night, or when we are trying to get something done, they need to know that they are welcome to come to us and talk at any time.
+Sometimes our kids need that listening ear at the most “inconvenient” times.
+Late at night, or when we are trying to get something done.
+But they need to know that they are welcome to come to us and talk at any time.